tazbin/blog-website-backend-nodejs-REST-API/README.md

 ```
 ### Using manual download ZIP
 1. Download repository
-2. Extract the zip file, navigate into it & copy the folder to you desired directory
+2. Extract the zip file, navigate into it & copy the folder to your desired directory

 ### Install npm dependencies after cloning or downloading
 ```bash